DinoChiesa/Apigee-Java-TOTP/README.md

 This callout produces or verifies the TOTP.
 It relies on [a TOTP library from warren strange](https://github.com/wstrange/GoogleAuth/), implemented based on code from the Google Authenticator app.

-## Disclaimer

-This example is not an official Google product, nor is it part of an official Google product.

-## License

-This material is copyright 2018, Google LLC. and is licensed under the Apache 2.0 license.
-See the [LICENSE](LICENSE) file.

 This code is open source.
 You don't need to compile it in order to use it.

 ## Configuration